-Michael Arlein is Chair of the firm's Trusts and Estates Group and has been with the firm since 2000.
-Mr. Arlein focuses his practice on estate and tax planning for high net worth individuals and families, including Wall Street professionals, entrepreneurs, principals at private equity firms and hedge funds, real estate developers, professional athletes, artists and corporate executives.
+Michael Arlein is Chair of the Firm's Trusts and Estates group and the Firm’s practice group devoted to Founders & Entrepreneurs and has been with the Firm since 2000.
+Mr. Arlein focuses his practice on estate and tax planning for high net worth individuals and families, including founders and entrepreneurs, Wall Street professionals, principals at venture capital and private equity firms and hedge funds, real estate developers, corporate executives, professional athletes, entertainers and artists.
 A former investment banker, Mr. Arlein brings to his clients insight and business sense that distinguishes him among lawyers.
 He works closely with clients and their other trusted advisors to identify their objectives and provide creative and practical solutions designed to meet their specific goals.
-Collaborating with lawyers from the firm's other practice areas, Mr. Arlein often serves as "general counsel" for his clients, coordinating all of their personal legal needs.
+Collaborating with lawyers from the Firm's other practice areas, Mr. Arlein often serves as "general counsel" for his clients, coordinating all of their personal legal needs.

 - New York